jeanpierreroma/Weather-WebServer/README.md

 The solution is intended as a simple reference app for integrating weather data providers and organizing processing logic into small, testable components.

-## Build & run (Windows)

-Prerequisites: .NET SDK 6.0+ installed and available on PATH.

-1. Open a terminal in the repository root (where `Weather-WebServer.sln` lives).
-2. Restore and build the solution:

-	dotnet restore; dotnet build

-3. Run the API project (from the solution root):

-	dotnet run --project Weather.Api

-By default the API uses the launch settings in `Weather.Api/Properties/launchSettings.json`.
-For local development set environment variables or edit `appsettings.Development.json` as needed.

-## Development notes

-- The code intentionally separates contracts (interfaces) in `Weather.Application` from implementations in `Weather.Infrastructure` to make the system easier to test and replace providers.
-- External HTTP calls are performed via `OpenMeteoClient` in `Weather.Infrastructure`.
-- Processors like `UvProcessor` and `AirQualityProcessor` encapsulate domain-specific transformation logic.

-## Contribution / PR guidance

-- This repository is organized as a simple example; avoid changing public interfaces without a clear migration path.
-- Keep changes small and focused.
-Add unit tests for behavior changes when possible.
-- If you add functionality that requires configuration (API keys, endpoints), prefer using `appsettings.{Environment}.json` and environment overrides.

----

-If you'd like, I can now create small documentation commits or add a CONTRIBUTING.md — tell me which you'd prefer next.

 Projects:
 - Weather.Api — ASP.NET Core Web API
 - Weather.Application — Application interfaces and DTOs